superform-xyz/superform-core/src/crosschain-data/README.md

 The cross-chain payload contains remote chain execution information, which can be triggered by calling the `processPayload()` function exposed by the state registry contracts.
 The logic is overridden in different state registries to provide flexibility in processing according to their needs.

-On deposits, payloads must be processed once on the destination chain to deposit funds, and once the acknowledgement is sent back, processed again to mint SuperPositions (assuming the user )
+On deposits, payloads must be processed once on the destination chain to deposit funds, and once the acknowledgement is sent back, processed again to mint SuperPositions (assuming a successful deposit).

 On withdrawals, payloads must only be processed once on the destination chain to redeem funds.